-Please rescue the turtle and take it home before calling us.
+Please rescue the turtle and take it home before calling us on the numbers below.
 Please don’t leave the animal, or put it back into the water as it may have health issues which aren’t obvious to the untrained eye.
 It would be appreciated if you would also rescue dead turtles as well.
 It’s much quicker, for us and the turtle, if we can collect a turtle from an address rather than have to look for one turtle in a large area of lakeside habitat.

 If you find a turtle hatchling (usually in August and September)